-When angry or emotional customers are out of control When communicating with angry or emotional customers, many of us try to calm them down by slowly, clearly, and logically telling them how we can help them with whatever technical issue they’re
+When angry or emotional customers are out of control Communication training--customer service--how to deal with angry or emotional customers When communicating with angry or emotional customers, many of us try to calm them down by slowly, clearly, and logically

 You know that feeling you get in your stomach as soon as someone starts talking about Donald Trump?
 What about other political or religious issues?
 I do.
 I'm not political by nature.
 I neither want nor care to discuss what's going on unless I can do it while practicing...

 </div><div class="row"><div class="rockthemes-unique-grid large-12 columns unique-grid-border-bottom rsb-vertical-space "><div></div><div class="row"><div class="large-8 large-offset-2 medium-8